btubbs/garphunql/README.md

   var me User
   var zach User
   var licenses []License

+  // This right here is the cool bit.
+The client.QueryFields call will combine all the fields you
+  // provide into one query, send it to the server, and then split up the results into the pointers
-  err := client.QueryFields(
+  // that you provided with each field. err := client.QueryFields(
     garphunql.Q{Field: meField, Dest: &me},
     garphunql.Q{Field: zachField, Dest: &zach},